Easy Bolognese Sauce

 Other Cooking Methods

-• Slow Cooker: place on low for only 4-6 hours, you will need to saute the meats and vegetables before adding to the sauce
+• Slow Cooker: Place on low for only 4-6 hours.
+You will need to saute the meats and vegetables before adding them to the sauce

-• Instant Pot: sear the meats with the vegetables first use the slow cooker mode 4-6 hours on low
+• Instant Pot: Sear the meats with the vegetables first, then use the slow cooker mode for 4-6 hours on low

 this is a ragu made with fresh tomatoes and vegetables to make a tomato sauce topping for pasta